patrickscottd/codeworld/web/help/GuideUnit2.md

 `2 * 3`, or `6 * 1`, or even `3 * 3 - 3`.
 When it comes to expressions that
 describe pictures, you may be less familiar with how to easily move and add and drop transformations and such.
-In this section, you'll see more some examples of different ways to rewrite expressions to have the same values.
+In this section, you'll see more examples of different ways to rewrite expressions to have the same values.

 The examples here are mostly about pictures, but the ideas come up again